DataFire/Integrations/integrations/generated/google_iam/README.md

 ### SetIamPolicyRequest
 * SetIamPolicyRequest `object`: Request message for `SetIamPolicy` method.
   * policy [Policy](#policy)
+  * updateMask `string`: OPTIONAL: A FieldMask specifying which fields of the policy to modify.
+Only

 ### SignBlobRequest
 * SignBlobRequest `object`: The service account sign blob request.